-Family Caregivers and Seniors: These are general ideas for improving balance that you can discuss with your health care team.
-Consult and follow your personal health care team’s guidelines, using assistance when needed for safety, and avoiding activities that cause pain.
+Follow your personal health care team’s guidelines, using assistance when needed for safety, and avoiding activities that cause pain.
 Always consult your health care professional before beginning any new exercise program.
-Although I am a physical therapist, I am not your physical therapist, and this blog is for educational purposes.
+Although I am a physical therapist, I am not your physical therapist, and this blog is for general educational purposes.
 Please see the medical disclaimer.

 Perform these exercises at a long sturdy counter.
 Begin with 2 hands on the counter for safety, and slowly decrease the amount of support from hands as you are safely able

 (2 hands, one hand, 3 fingers, one finger, etc).

-- Challenge your ankle strength: Stand at counter with feet apart and close your eyes and hold.
+- Challenge your ankles: Stand at counter with feet apart and close your eyes and hold.
 Then try feet close together with eyes closed and hold.
 Advance to standing on one leg at a time, with eyes open, and then eyes close if you are able to safely.
-Try to build up to 20 seconds without holding, if able.
+Try to build up to 20 seconds without holding.

 - Challenge your hip strength: Stand in upright posture, with hands on counter as needed.
 Side step small steps to the right 10 feet, and then the left 10 feet.
 Keep your toes pointed forward to work your hips correctly.
 You can advance to “braiding”, or crossing one foot in front, or crossing one foot behind, as you sidestep.

-- Increase your transfer strength: Sit upright in a stable chair, stand up tall and then immediately sit down, but with control.
+- Increase your transfer strength: Sit upright in a stable chair, stand up tall and then sit down with control.
 Keep your hands across your chest (not pushing from the chair) if you are able.
 Try to work up to 10 repetitions in a row.
 If it becomes easy, hold a weight or lower your chair surface.

 - Challenge yourself with the “tightrope stance”: Standing at the counter, place your feet heel to toe, like you are standing on a tightrope.
 Reduce the amount you use your hands, until you can safely let go and hold the stance.
 Try to build up to holding that position for over 20 seconds.
 Increase the challenge by reciting a poem or counting backwards from 30.